 Course textbooks and Reserve readings are often a great place to start.
 They provide background reading and often include a bibliography.
 Check to see what's already available for your course.
 The list of reference books under "Find Books" may also offer helpful background reading and bibliographies.

-Where you look for information in Ancient History and Classics depends on what you hope to find.
+Where you look for information in Philosophy depends on what you hope to find.
 There is no ONE PLACE to search for everything.
 Information is sometimes "owned" by an organization and you'll need to search a specific database to find it.

 We have a set of 3 online tutorials that will get you started with your research: see the links on the left.
 You should read (or watch) these tutorials before trying to do your research - it will save you time and frustration.